Pearl Harbor Aftermath: Pearl Harbor After the Attack

 By the time the people at Pearl Harbor had the chance to come to terms with what had happened on December 7, 1941, there was no doubt that the aftermath of the attack would take a long time to clear.
 America had suffered amazingly at the hands of the Japanese, losing 1,999 sailors, 233 soldiers and 109 marines.
 Along with this, there were also 49 civilians killed by bombs of shells.

-Despite the devastation, the good news was that as soon as Japan had finished the attack, they left Hawaii.
-This gave the State the chance to commence the recovery and recuperation efforts immediately – once they were over the shock of what had happened.
+There is no doubt the devastation of that event caused a lot of heartache, both physically and psychologically; and the events of that day had a major impact on the American government, military forces, and civilians.
+As soon as Japan had finished the attack, they left Hawaii.
+This gave the State the chance to commence the recovery and recuperation efforts in the Pearl Harbor aftermath immediately – once they were over the shock of what had happened.

 Nevada Hole in port bow